-Low-level laser (light) therapy (LLLT) is a medical technology that has been used to treat a variety of by stimulating healing, relief of pain and inflammation, and restoration of function.
+Low-level laser (light) therapy (LLLT) is a medical technology that has been used to treat a variety of conditions by stimulating healing, relief of pain and inflammation, and restoration of function.
 LLLT, also called photobiomodulation or cold laser, is a type of phototherapy that utilizes wavelengths of light in the visible to the nearly infrared range of 670–950 nanometers (nm).

 They are referred to as “low-level” or “low power” because they operate with a low wattage (W) level.
 Typically, these lasers are usually between 5 and 500 mW

 This answers the question of *what* a low-level laser is, but it doesn’t tell us anything about *how* a low-level laser works.
 To answer this question specifically, we have to start with some cool science, define some basic terms, and take a trip back a few decades.

 What is a laser?

 The word “laser” is an acronym for “Light Amplification by Stimulated Emission of Radiation”.
 A laser is any device that is capable of emitting light via a process known as “optical stimulation” based on the stimulated emission of radiation in the form of photons.

 A laser generates a beam of intense light.
 We aren’t concerned about the mechanisms of laser beam generation as they aren’t necessary to understand LLLT and how it compares to a standard laser.
 We must, however, understand a few basic characteristics of all laser beams compared to a conventional light source.

 The major difference between laser light and light generated by white light sources (your normal experience with light, like the light generated by a light bulb) is that laser light is monochromatic, directional, and coherent.
 White light is polychromatic, has high levels of divergence, and is incoherent.